Fund your postdoctoral stay – submit your MSCA-PF with MUNI!

 - Mgr.
 Veronika Jálová, PhD, individual proposal consultations, assistance with proposal preparation and submission, firstname.lastname@example.org – Recetox, Faculty of Science, MUNI

 - email@example.com – Institute of Experimental Biology, Faculty of Science, MUNI

 - Mgr.
 Martin Grepl

 - Mgr.
 Dagmar Václavíková

 - firstname.lastname@example.org – Faculty of Sports Studies, MUNI

 - Mgr.
 Radka Báčová, PhD, MPA

 - email@example.com - Faculty of Information Science, MUNI

-- email@example.com – Faculty of Social Sciences, MUNI
+- firstname.lastname@example.org – Faculty of Social Studies, MUNI

 - Mgr.
 Klára Rubinová